mateusabelli/flamenco/web/project-website/content/usage/shared-storage/shaman.md

 ### Windows

+Shaman is not universally supported on Windows, as symlink behaviour on shared network drives is complex.

 The Shaman storage system uses _symbolic links_.
 On Windows the creation of symbolic links requires a change in security policy.
 This can be done as
 follows: